 Description: Silver maple-ash swamps are hardwood basin swamps that occur in poorlydrained depressions or on poorly-drained soils along the borders of large lakes or, less frequently, rivers.
 The sites are characterized by uniformly wet conditions, with minimal seasonal fluctuation in water levels.
 The tree canopy is dominated by silver maple and green ash, but typically includes a variety of other hardwood species such as American elm, red maple, swamp white oak, and ironwood.
 This community has a well-developed understory of tall shrub, short shrub, and herbaceous species.
-Silver maple-ash swamps often occur over calcareous bedrock, and the plant species composition may reflect this influence with the presence of calciphiles such as northern white cedar and alder-leaf buckthorn.
+Silver maple-ash swamps often occur over calcareous bedrock, and the plant species composition may reflect this influence with the presence of calciphiles such as northern white cedar and alder-leaf buckthorn (Edinger et al. 2002).
+The prothonotary warbler is a characteristic SGCN of this community.

 Range: This community is primarily limited to the lowlands of central and western New York.
-It is concentrated in the Great Lakes and High Allegheny Plateau Ecoregions, including the Saint Lawrence Lowlands, and the Lake Champlain Lowlands.
+It is concentrated in the Great Lakes and High Allegheny Plateau Ecoregions.